mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 ## Locale text

 The default locale of Material-UI is English (United States).
-You can find all the locales supported in [the source](https://github.com/mui-org/material-ui-x/blob/HEAD/packages/grid/_modules_/grid/locales) in the GitHub repository.

 You can use the theme to configure the locale text: